dimikara/Restaurant-Reviews-App-Stage-1/README.md

-## Project "Restaurant Reviews" - Overview
+## "Restaurant Reviews" - Overview

 In this project, I incrementally converted a static webpage to a mobile-ready web application.
 I took a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for the users.